 - Endless Frontier has Reiji's and Xiaomu's Frontier MAX attack be a combination attack.
 In EXCEED, Aredy can start combinations with the Arkuon, Neige with the Fey-Clyde, Haken with the Gespenst Phantom, Reiji with Xiaomu, and Reiji again with both Xiaomu and Saya (but Xiaomu now has her own personal Frontier MAX as well).
 Meanwhile, Axel Almer and Alfimi count as a single unit, so all their attacks are in unison.

 - To note, the Mazinger units usually has the most amount of Combination Attack in the games they were in.
-Tetsuya is actually the current title holder for having the most amount of Combination Attack in the franchise history.
+Tetsuya is actually the current title holder for having the most amount of combination attacks in the franchise history.

 - Super Robot Wars NEO gives the Eldoran series units the Eldora Special